mal0101/Kaggle-Submissions/README.md

 This repository contains my submissions and solutions for various Kaggle competitions in data science, machine learning, and artificial intelligence.
 Each competition has its own directory.

-## Competitions

-### Active Competitions
-- **Titanic - Machine Learning from Disaster**: The competition on Kaggle challenges participants to build a predictive model that determines which passengers survived the Titanic shipwreck using historical passenger data such as age, sex, class, and fare.

-### Completed Competitions

 ## Tools and Technologies

 - **Languages**: Python